kschust/GermanHospitalABSA/README.md

 ## Data Availability

-The datasets used in this work can be requested from the author.
+The annotated German hospital review dataset, used in this work, can be requested from the author, as well as access to the best fine-tuned models and tokenizers.

 ## Computational Resources